JeppeStenstrup/obsodian/400 Projects/Vitec Aloc/ParameterDiff/ParameterDiff.md

 [[Xml configs to serialize|Serialized configs]]

-Compare .cfg against .master and compile differences in a template config for each master.
+Compare `.cfg` against `.master` and compile differences in a template config for each master.

-Output format unknown, might be XML.
+Output format unknown, might be [[XML]].

 ```cs:Pseudo:
 foreach(var conf in configs)